StaffanHynge/E-commerce-store-v1/Read Me/README_copy.md

 (<a href="pictures/colorpalette.png">Colors</a>)

 ### Font
-- I chose Lato as a font that is easy to read, with a friendly and inviting shape, ensuring clarity and creating a visually appealing experience for visitors
+- I chose Lato as a font that is easy to read, clean and modern, ensuring clarity and creating a visually appealing experience for the visitors.

 ## Tech